© vege / fotolia.

 If the vendor intends to refuse our order in the event of an ongoing business relationship, this shall take place within 5 working days; otherwise our offer is deemed accepted.

 In the event of acceptance being declared late, we regard this as a new offer.
 This requires our explicit acceptance.

 We may demand retrospective changes to services with appropriate adjustment to the remuneration if the change is customary, acceptable to the vendor in the individual case or we are able to present significant reasons, which were unforeseeable at the time of contract conclusion, including a significantly changed order situation.

-If the vendor suspends payments or deliveries an application is made to file insolvency proceedings for its assets, BHI is entitled, at its own discretion, to demand payment on delivery or collateral security.
+If the vendor suspends deliveries an application is made to file insolvency proceedings for its assets, BHI is entitled, at its own discretion, to demand payment on delivery or collateral security.
 If the vendor fails to comply with BHI’s requirements within 5 working days, BHI is entitled to withdraw from the contract.
 If no withdrawal is carried out, BHI may retain 10% of payment for the relevant transaction as security for all contractual claims until expiry of the contractual warranty period.